ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 Press `Ctrl-D` (end of file) or enter `#quit;;` to exit `utop`.

-The OCaml code examples in this tutorial show the input needed at the hash prompt `#`, as displayed by `utop`, ending with double semicolumn `;;`.
-The `;;` let OCaml know the expression is complete.
-Code sample lines beginning with dollar sign `$`, like above, should be entered in an terminal.
+The hash prompt `#` displayed by UTop means it is waiting for input.
+You can start writing your code after the prompt.
+To evaluate it, add a double semicolon `;;` to signal the end of the expression and press `Enter`.

-Upon hitting `Enter`, OCaml runs the code.
-The following line shows the output.
-For simplicity, anything but the user input and OCaml's output in `utop` is omitted in this tutorial.
+For instance, consider the following code snippet:
 ```ocaml
 # 2 + 2;;
 - : int = 4
 ```

-Neither the prompt `#` nor the double semicolumns `;;` are part of the code.
-When the toplevel displays the prompt `#`, it means it is waiting for user input.
-The double semicolumn means “send.”
-It marks the end of the input and signals OCaml to run the code.
-Without double semicolumn, pressing return just creates a new line.
+In the code snippet above, `2 + 2;;` is the user's input, and `- : int = 4` is the output of OCaml.

-Again, the line which follows shows OCaml's result.
-The above example says, “What you've entered is an integer (`int`) that evaluates into 4.”
-Since it is anonymous expression, the character `-` instead of a name.
+If you need to amend the code before hitting `Enter`, you can use your keyboard's right and left arrows to move inside the text.
+The up and down arrows allows navigation through previously evaluated expressions.
+Typing `Enter` without a double semicolon `;;` will create a new line: you can write multiple-line expressions this way.

-If you need to amend the code before hitting enter, you can use your keyboard's right and left arrows to move inside the text.
-The up and down arrows allows navitation through previously typed commands, if you have multiple lines of code.
+Commands beginning with a dash character `#` such as `#quit` or `#help` are not evaluated by OCaml: they are interpreted as commands by UTop.

-Remember: commands beginning with a dash character `#` such as `#quit` or `#help` are not evaluated by OCaml, they are interpreter by Utop.
+You're now ready to hack with UTop and follow through this Tour of OCaml.
+If you hit any issue with the toplevel, don't hesitate ???

 ## Expressions and Definitions